 We classify our target clients into different categories in terms of risk appetite.
-Through frequent and in-depth client communications, we analyze and assess financial condition, past investment experiences, risk profiles and investment goals of potentials clients and provide them suitable products.
+Through frequent and in-depth client communications, we analyze and assess financial conditions, past investment experiences, risk profiles and investment goals of potentials clients and provide them with suitable products.
 We also provide clients with consultations on products and on-going assets allocation planning and recommendations on adjusting their assets allocation plans in response to economic and market conditions.

 In addition, we provide clients who have purchased products through us with timely updates on the product performance primarily including net assets value reports and other performance statistics through apps, live investment performance symposiums, as well as regular communications via seed clients and financial advisors.
 Moreover, we have established official public accounts on WeChat to provide industry news, product updates and investor education, which allows us to continually provide updates on the products and services offered by us to the online community of clients.
-Our WeChat official public accounts has more than 360,000 followers.
+Our WeChat official public accounts have more than 300,000 followers.
 We also provide general investor education by publishing online quiz activities, organizing online courses, seminars and salons and holding online live and recorded streaming courses that provide guidance in response to any changes in market conditions.
-For clients with special needs such as overseas study or medical services, we collaborate with third-party agencies to provide one-stop services.
-We have gradually promoted the implementation of our investment and education strategy, focused significant efforts to build a financial and business education service system, and provided investors with free investor education.
-Our investor education service platform "Puyi Academy" was merged into our professional education platform "Puyi Business School" which was upgraded to popularize investment knowledge for new investors and provide advanced investment support for investors with certain experience.
+For clients with special needs such as overseas study, tax consultation, legal consultation or medical care services, we collaborate with third-party agencies to provide one-stop services.
+We have gradually promoted the implementation of our investment and education strategy, focused significant efforts to build a financial and business education service system, and provide investors with free investor education.
+Our investors and provide advanced investment education and support for our financial advisor team and investors with certain experience.